abinnovision/js-commons/README.md

 ## Commitlint

 Commitlint is a popular open-source tool used to enforce consistent commit message formatting in Git repositories.
-It can be used to ensure that commit messages follow a specific format, contain all the required information, and provide a clear and concise summary of the changes made.
+It ensures that commit messages follow a specific format, contain all required information, and provide a clear and concise summary of the changes made.

-For the [AB INNOVISION GmbH](https://github.com/abinnovision) organization, we use a custom shared Commitlint config.
+For [AB INNOVISION GmbH](https://github.com/abinnovision), a custom shared Commitlint configuration is used.

-The following package is used for the Commitlint config:
+The following package is used for the Commitlint configuration:

 - [@abinnovision/commitlint-config](./packages/commitlint-config)

-Example configuration in the `package.json`:
+Example configuration in `package.json`:

 ```json5
 {